sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-trial-agents-sharepoint-powershell.md

 <div>
   <div>
 Once the trial promotion is available, your unlicensed users are able to view and interact directly with SharePoint agents.
-They'll receive a notification about their promotional access and be encouraged to start exploring the feature.
+They receive a notification about their promotional access and be encouraged to start exploring the feature.
 If the user doesn't immediately see the Copilot button in the suite navigation bar, ask them to refresh the page.
     </div>
       <div>